 TASC Code MTS415118

 TASC Level Level 4

 TCE Points 15

 TCE Standards Numeracy

-Pre-requisites Mathematics Methods Foundation 3 Mathematics Methods 4
+Pre-requisites Mathematics Methods 4 (can be taken concur- rently)

 Mathematics Specialised 4 is designed for students with a strong interest in mathematics, including those intending to study mathematics, statistics, sciences and associated fields, economics or engineering at university.
 Mathematics Specialised is a subject undertaken by students in Year 12, typically after completion of Mathematics Methods 4 in Year 11.